mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 If you click the:

-- **Detect host keys** button, GitLab will fetch the host keys from the server and display the fingerprints.
+- **Detect host keys** button, GitLab fetches the host keys from the server and display the fingerprints.
 - **Input host keys manually** button, a field is displayed where you can paste in host keys.

 Assuming you used the former, you now need to verify that the fingerprints are